-- 17.5.4.3 City Council Determination.
-The City Council shall consider the evidence contained in the record, the hearing examiner's recommended findings of fact and conclusions, and shall not consider any factual testimony not previously submitted to and considered by the hearing examiner.
-The Council may accept, reject or modify the findings, conclusions and recommendations of the hearing examiner. - 17.5.4.4 City Council Action.
-The City Council shall determine whether the Employer has violated this Chapter and shall by resolution determine whether to adopt all or part of the findings, conclusions, and recommendations of the hearing examiner. - Imposition of costs.
-The City Council may impose upon any respondent some or all of the costs of a contested hearing before an independent hearing examiner.
-The costs of a contested hearing include, but are not limited to, the costs of the hearing examiner, stenographic and recording costs, copying costs, City staff and attorney time for which adequate records have been kept, rental of rooms and equipment necessary for the hearing, and the cost of expert witnesses.
+- 17.5.4.4 City Council Action.
+The City Council shall determine whether the Employer has violated this Chapter and shall by resolution determine whether to adopt all or part of the findings, conclusions, and recommendations of the hearing examiner.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.13(g)(2).) - 17.5.4.5 Imposition of costs.
+The City Council may impose upon any respondent some or all the costs of a contested hearing before an independent hearing examiner.
+The costs of a contested hearing include, but are not limited to, the costs of the hearing examiner, stenographic and recording costs, copying costs, City staff, and attorney time for which adequate records have been kept, rental of rooms and equipment necessary for the hearing, and the cost of expert witnesses.
 The Council may impose all or part of such costs in any given case if the position, claim or defense of the Employer was frivolous, arbitrary or capricious, made in bad faith, or made for the purpose of delay or harassment.
+(See Saint Paul, Minnesota, Municipal Ordinance \$233.13(g)(3).)